 Beaches with free wifi in Lima

-How to get free internet access
+How to get free internet access in Lima

-Wigo is the public wifi provider in Lima who asks for some personal data, but just insert some random information and you have direct internet access.
-There is no need to share your personal email neither do you have to confirm your Wigo-account.
+Wigo is the public wifi provider in Lima.
+During the registration process, you’ll be asked for some personal data but you can just insert some random information and you’ll still get internet access.
+No need to share your personal email and you also don’t have to confirm your account after having registered.

-Maybe this is a sign from mother earth, to disconnect yourself for a few days and let your soul rest.
-You’ll have enough time to tell your beloved ones about your jungle experience later on.
+Maybe this is a sign from mother earth to disconnect yourself for a few days and let your soul rest.
+You’ll have enough time to tell your beloved ones about your incredible jungle experience later on.

 In the same Category